Beczheng/azure_intro_assessment/azure.md

     - **Archive storage:** This service helps store rarely accessed data in a cost-effective manner.
 For example, it lowers storage costs but the increases access costs.
 In addition, it automatically encrypts the data.

 #### c.
 How to interact with Azure services using Python:
-- Can run a Python script on Azure batch.
 - Can use Python to develop apps or services that use Azure Files to store file data.
 - Can use client libraries for building apps with Python.
 The client libraries offer advanced capabilities for table storage.